-cheer ; and But for the homeless and the exiled lives,

-And smiles the sweeter still the more she gives;

-O if on earth one spot I e'er can claim,

-One humble dwelling, even without a name,

-Do thou, blest Spirit! be my partner there,

-With sons of wo our little all to share;

-Beside our fire the pilgrim's looks to see,

-That swim in moisture as he thinks on thee;

-To hear his tales of wild woods wandering through;

-His ardent blessings as he bids adieu;

-Then let the selfish hug their gold divine,
+Blest Hospitality! the poor man's pride, The stranger's guardian, comforter, and guide, Whose cheering voice and sympathetic eye, Even Angels honor as they hover nigh; Confined (in mercy to our wandering race) To no one country, people, age, or place; But for the homeless and the exiled lives, And smiles the sweeter still the more she gives; O if on earth one spot I e'er can claim.
+One humble dwelling, even without a name, Do thou, blest Spirit! be my partner there, With sons of wo our little all to share; Beside our fire the pilgrim's looks to see, That swim in moisture as he thinks on thee; To hear his tales of wild woods wandering through; His ardent blessings as he bids adieu; Then let the selfish hug their gold divine!
 Ten thousand dearer pleasures shall be mine.

-The morning fogs that o'er the country lay, Dispersing, promised a delightful day, Clear, warm, serene; the sun's resplendent beams, Plays on the rocks, and from the river gleams, The cheerful robins (21) chattering round us fly, And crested wood-cocks (22) hammer from on high.
-Poor Duncar's sober looks, and glistening eye, His broken sentences, and half-fetch'd sigh, His frequent backward gaze, and anxious mien, While Susan's sheltered cottage could be seen, Betrayed the thoughts that hovered through his breast, The fruitful source of many a rallying jest; At length his song the echoing forest hailed, And laughing Comus over Love prevailed.
+The morning fogs that o'er the country lay, Dispersing, promised a delightful day, Clear, warm, serene; the sun's resplendent beams, Plays on the rocks and from the river gleams, The cheerful robins (21) chattering round us fly, And crested wood-cocks (22) hammer from on high.
+Poor Duncan's sober looks, and glistening eye, His broken sentences, and half-fetched sigh.
+His frequent backward gaze, and anxious mien, While Susan's sheltered cottage could be seen, Betrayed the thoughts that hovered through his breast, The fruitful source of many a rallying jest;

+At length his song the echoing forest hailed, And laughing Comus over love prevailed.
-By Susquehanna's shores we journey on, Hemmed in by mountains over mountains thrown, Whose vast declivities rich scenes display Of green pines mixed with yellow foliage gay;

-Each gradual winding opening to the sight New towering heaps of more majestic height, Grey with projecting rocks; along whose steeps The sailing eagle (23) many a circle sweeps.
+By Susquehanna's shores we journey on, Hemmed in by mountains over mountains thrown, Whose vast declivities rich scenes display Of green pines mixed with yellow foliage gay; Each gradual winding opening to the sight New towering heaps of more majestic height, Grey with projecting rocks; along whose steeps The sailing eagle (23) many a circle sweeps.
 Few huts appeared; the wretched few we spied Seemed caves where Sloth and Poverty reside; The ragged owners happier far to hear Men, boys, and dogs arouse the bounding deer; In fluttering rags, with scarce a hat or shoe, Down the rough steep the roaring chase pursue.
 To tree the bear; the midnight wolf to watch; Minx, otters, 'possums, or racoons to catch; The bloody panther boldly to destroy, Their highest glory and their greatest joy.
-While round each hut the richest soil is seen, Bleak squalid wretchedness is found within, Filth, want, and ignorance from sire to son, The sad attendants of the dog and gun; As sage Experience long ago has said, Λ good amusement, but a wretched trade.
+While round each hut the richest soil is seen.
+Bleak squalid wretchedness is found within, Filth, want, and ignorance from sire to son, The sad attendants of the dog and gun; As sage experience long ago has said, A good amusement, but a wretched trade.